sigp/rust-bls-remote-signer/docs/eip-draft_bls_remote_signer_api.md

 The following subsections discuss aspects to be considered by the client implementers relative to these subjects.

+#### Implementation of additional features

+From an API pipeline view, we have two nodes: The validator client (1) that makes requests to the remote signer (2).
+A more sophisticated chain can be built by introducing elements between these two nodes.
+Either by setting up reverse proxy services, or by adding plugins to the remote signer implementation.

 #### Authentication

-Can be accomplished by either prepending to the API, or adding a middleware to the client implementation the validation of an HTTP Request Header.
+Can be accomplished through the use of an HTTP Request Header.
 There are several ways to negotiate and issue a valid token to authenticate the communication between the validator client and the remote signer, each of them with potential drawbacks (e.g replay attacks, challenges in distributing the token to the validator client, etc.).
 In general, any method of authentication must be combined with transport encryption to be effective.

 The operator can also implement network Access Control Lists (ACLs) between the validator client's network and the remote signer's network, reducing the attack surface by requiring a potential attacker to be positioned in the same network as the validator client.